Documentation Index

 | View Only | No | Read-only dashboard access. |

-SuperVaults combine on-chain vault contracts with off-chain automation services.
-Understanding how these layers interact is essential for effective curator operations.
+SuperVaults combine onchain vault contracts with offchain automation services.
+Understanding how these layers interact is essential for effective institutional operations.

 ERC-7540 Vault Standard

-SuperVault contracts are live on-chain and fully non-custodial.
-The curator UI at curators.superform.xyz is a management layer — it never holds keys or assets.
-All vault interactions are direct on-chain transactions signed by your wallet.
+SuperVault contracts are live onchain and fully non-custodial.
+The institutional dashboard at institutions.superform.xyz is an execution layer — it never holds keys or assets.
+All vault interactions are direct onchain transactions signed by your wallet.

 - Fulfillment — Keeper workers process the request when conditions are met (liquidity available, timelock expired, strategy rules satisfied)